 CS builds upon a core tenet of signal processing and information theory: that signals, images, and other data often contain some type of structure that enables intelligent representation and processing.
 Current state-of-the-art compression algorithms employ a decorrelating transform to compact a correlated signal's energy into just a few essential coefficients.
-Such transform coders exploit the fact that many signals have a sparse representation in terms of some basis Ψ , meaning that a small number K of adaptively chosen transform coefficients can be transmitted or stored rather than $N \gg K$ signal samples.
-For example, smooth images are sparse in the Fourier basis; the commercial coding standards JPEG and JPEG2000 directly exploit this sparsity.
+Such transform coders exploit the fact that many signals have a sparse representation in terms of some basis $\Psi$ , meaning that a small number K of adaptively chosen transform coefficients can be transmitted or stored rather than $N \gg K$ signal samples.
+For example, smooth images are sparse in the Fourier basis, and piecewise smooth images are sparse in a wavelet basis: the commercial coding standards JPEG and JPEG2000 and various video coding methods (c.f.
+Secker and Taubman [5]) directly exploit this sparsity.

-The standard procedure for transform coding of sparse signals is to (i) acquire the full N-sample signal x; (ii) compute the complete set $\{\theta(n)\}$ of transform coefficients $\theta_n = \langle \psi_n, x \rangle$; (iii) locate the K largest, significant coefficients and discard the (many) small coefficients; and (iv) encode the values and locations of the largest coefficients.
-In cases where N is large and K is small, this procedure can be quite inefficient.
+The standard procedure for transform coding of sparse signals is to (i) acquire the full N-sample signal x; (ii) compute the complete set $\{\theta(n)\}$ of transform coefficients $\theta(n) = \langle \psi_n, x \rangle$ , where $\langle \cdot, \cdot \rangle$ denotes the inner product; (iii) locate the K largest, significant coefficients and discard the (many) small coefficients; and (iv) encode the values and locations of the largest coefficients.
+In cases where N is large and K is small, this procedure is quite inefficient.
 Much of the output of the analog-to-digital conversion process ends up being discarded (though it is not known a priori which pieces are needed).